Tinsel

-Tinsel is a type of decorative material that mimics the effect of ice, consisting of thin strips of sparkling material attached to a thread.
+Tinsel is a type of decorative material that mimics the effect of ice.
+It consists of thin strips of sparkling material attached to a thread.
 When in long narrow strips not attached to thread, it is called "lametta", and emulates icicles.
 It was originally a metallic garland for Christmas decoration.
 The modern production of tinsel typically involves plastic, and is used particularly to decorate Christmas trees.
-It may be hung from ceilings or wrapped around statues, lampposts, and so on.
+It may be hung from ceilings or wrapped around statues and lampposts.
 Modern tinsel was invented in Nuremberg, Germany, in 1610, and was originally made of shredded silver.

 According to the Concise Oxford Dictionary, the word is from the Old French word estincele, meaning "sparkle".

 History

-In the 16th-century the word "tinsel" was used for a variety of lightweight fabrics with a metallic effect made with silk and gold and silver thread.
-These tinsel fabrics were used in elite cothes, masque costume, and for heraldric banners and flags.
+In the 16th century the word "tinsel" was used for a variety of lightweight fabrics with a metallic effect made with silk and gold and silver thread, including "tinselled satin".
+These tinsel fabrics were used in elite clothes (regulated by sumptuary law), masque costume, and for heraldic banners and flags.
 Elizabeth of York bought "tynsell satin" in 1502 and the wardrobe of Margaret Tudor included "tynsen" in 1515.
-Tinsel and "tilsent" were less costly than Cloth of gold.
+Tinsel and "tilsent" were a less costly alternative to cloth of gold.
+Tinsel was used for a veil or caul worn by Mary I of England at her coronation in 1553.
+Silver tinsel fabric, described in Italian as tocca d'argento, was used for the sails of mechanical ships at a masque at the wedding of Mary, Queen of Scots, and Francis, Dauphin of France in April 1558.

 Modern tinsel was invented in Nuremberg around 1610.
 Tinsel was originally made from extruded strands of silver.
 Because silver tarnishes quickly, other shiny metals were substituted.
 Before the 19th century, tinsel was used for adorning sculptures rather than Christmas trees.
 It was added to Christmas trees to enhance the flickering of the candles on the tree.
 Tinsel was used to represent the starry sky over a Nativity scene.

 By the early 20th century, manufacturing advances allowed cheap aluminium-based tinsel, and until World War I, France was the world leader in its manufacture.
 Production was curtailed during the First World War as a result of wartime demand for copper.